doend/hello-world/README.md

 # hello-world
 Opening the door to the GitHub world.
-Hi Humans.
-I like Node.js and Coffeescript. (thats what I'm made of) I like a 29'er for all modes of 2 wheelin.. and likin RV's for camping!
+I like RV's for camping,
+and vaccines for normalization!